How to clean up and optimize your Mac: My go-to methods

 Smart Scan does most of the work, but you can go through other tabs depending on how you use your Mac.
 For example, Large & Old Files lets you get rid of forgotten stuff.
 In Privacy, you can clean up your browsing history, cookies, and more.

 My favorite is Uninstaller.
-Removing apps (and I have dozens of them) by dragging them to the trash leaves behind traces that need to be cleaned up manually.
-And deleting apps with Uninstaller leaves no footprint.
+Removing apps (and I have dozens of them) by dragging them to the trash leaves behind traces that has to be cleaned up manually, while deleting apps with Uninstaller leaves no trail.

 Do this, and you'll see your Mac's efficiency increase significantly.
 On Setapp, you can get full access to all CleanMyMac X features for free for 7 days.